Is Freshpet Select good for dogs? You’re probably wondering just that, and as an experienced, proud raw feeder I’d say nope.

 Good to know:

 One of the easiest ways to dip your toes into raw feeding waters is with the Variety Pack for Beginners from Raw Paws Pet Food.
-You can save 15% on your order with my affiliate discount code K9Savings at checkout.
+Plus, you can save 15% on your order with my affiliate discount code K9Savings at checkout.

 By the way, I checked to see if our grocery store carries the Freshpet raw line, but unfortunately it’s not part of their featured products.
 From what I’ve read online it would seem like the larger pet retail stores like PetCo and PetSmart are the only stores that sell the Vital Raw.